Hawaii’s Fifteenth Proclamation

 - Parking is at your own risk whether be in a garage or on the street.
 Most public parking garages has a unmanned ticket station, be sure to re-pay and place your parking ticket on the front dashboard so that it is clearly visible / readable from the outside (unless otherwise posted).
 Any car parked with an expired ticket or without a ticket may be towed at your expense (usually over $200).
 Do NOT leave any valuables in the car unattended.
 We do not manage the parking lots.
 Parking management and tow company phone numbers are posted.

-- Check-out time is by 11:00 AM.
+- Check-out time is no later than 11:00 AM.
 If you fail to check out on time, you could be charged a fee.
 If you have a late flight on your check-out date, please check with us in advance to see if you can extend for a fee and we will schedule the cleaning for the following morning for those guests on the red eye flights.

-For the island of Oahu, you will most likely arrive at the Honolulu International Airport and have several options of transportation between the airport and Waikiki.
+For the island of Oahu, you will arrive at the Honolulu International Airport and have several options of transportation between the airport and Waikiki.
 Taxi’s or ride share services will be the quickest and there are also shuttle services in addition to car rental companies.
 Most guests do not use a car for the duration of their stay so we recommend only renting a car for the days you intend to tour the island.
+You could also chose a chartered tour and avoid driving all together.
+Let’s explore some of your options.

-Cab/taxi – Average travel time from airport is approximately 30 minutes to the Aston Waikiki Beach Hotel.
+– First and most readily accessible are cab and taxi services.
+Average travel time from airport is approximately 30 minutes to the Aston Waikiki Beach Hotel.
 Fare is approximately $30-45 one-way.
 Pick-up on lower lever/baggage claim level.
 They are usually queued so waiting is minimal.

-Airport shuttle – Roberts Hawaii is a popular shuttle bus company here on Oahu.
+– Next are shuttle services.
+Roberts Hawaii is a popular shuttle bus company here on Oahu.
 The rate is $16.00 USD/one way and $30.00 USD/round trip.
 Pay on board.
 Pick-up on lower lever baggage claim level.
 They run about every 15-30 minutes.
 Roberts Hawaii: (808) 523-7750 website: www.robertshawaii.com

-City Bus – Average travel time is approximately 1-1 ½ hours.
+– Alternatively, you can use the city bus.
+Average travel time is approximately 1-1 ½ hours.
 Fares are $2.75 one-way.
 (Exact Cash) Carry-on items are limited and large luggage is not allowed.
 Pay on board.
 Pick-up on upper lever/ticketing level.
 Services run about every 15 minutes.
 Bus routes 19 & 20 will bring you directly into Waikiki to within a block of the office.
 Make sure when boarding to verify with the driver that the bus is headed to Waikiki.
 You will depart the bus upon arrival at Kuhio Ave and Liliuokalani Ave in Waikiki.
 The Bus: (808) 848-5555 www.thebus.org

-Rental Car – A rental car is not needed for a duration of your stay and we recommend renting a car from Waikiki for the dates you plan to tour the island.
+– A fourth option is a rental car.
+However a rental car is not needed for a duration of your stay.
+We recommend renting a car from Waikiki for the dates you plan to tour the island.
 Free street parking is hard to obtain however paid public parking garages are available throughout Waikiki.

 The office address is 2463 Kuhio Avenue, Honolulu, Hawaii 96815.
 The rates quotes are as of July 2018 and may change without notice.